Skip to main content

 It is also important to have shoes and socks made for hiking.
 The shoes support your ankles and the soles of your feet, and the socks keep your feet from getting moist as you sweat from activity.
 Sneakers and cotton socks do not provide this protection and will make any hike uncomfortable.

-Since all three of these items are needed on any hike, the discomfort and pain not having them will be amplified in a more varied climate.
+Since all three of these items are needed on any hike, the discomfort and pain of not having them will be amplified in a more varied climate.

 Image used with permission by copyright holder

 Temperate climates can be found all over the country in places as varied as central California, New York, and central Missouri.
 Hiking in a temperate climate means wearing hiking clothing that is lightweight, comfortable, and wicks all the moisture from your body.
-You can find such items in the men’s outdoor clothing section at any department store, but stores that specialize in outdoors goods will have more variety.
+You can find such items in the men’s outdoor clothing section at any department store, but stores that specialize in outdoor goods will have more variety.

 Since temperate climates are mild, with spring and summer around the same temperatures and summers and winters that aren’t excessive, these regions serve as a great foundation from which to base your packing list for more varied trails.